natimerry/rtw89/README.md

        git pull
       ```

-   2. Rebuild and reinstall the driver
+   2. Rebuild and reinstall the driver from the latest code
       ```
       make clean modules && sudo make install
       ```